hopexadi/Javagames/README.md

 # Javagames
-Simple games developed with the help of java
+Simple games developed with the help of java (Hangman,tictac)
 <br>
 Unique games.